Overview

 Nature-based Solutions (NbS), it turns out, are not only the preference of environmentalists but of many economists and investors too.

 The asset (Nature) is nurtured and improved over time.
 It becomes more biodiverse and resilient = more environmentally valuable.
-As a result, it offers additional benefits that could be traded in the future = more economically value.
+As a result, it offers additional benefits that could be traded in the future = more economically valuable.

 This is great news, but more needs to be done in natural capital accounting to accurately quantify and monetise the benefits of NbS projects.